electrumpayments/money-transfer-retailer-interface/src/docs/devguide/hugo/site/content/transaction-flows.md

 ### Reversed Redeem

 The below diagram depicts the case where a negative advice (Reversal) is sent from the downstream entity to ensure that the previously requested redeem is not confirmed.
-As with a [Reversed Create Order](/transaction-flows/#reversed-create-order), both an automatic (timeout) and manual (cancellation) reversal are shown.
+As with a [Reversed Create Order](/transaction-flows/#reversed-create-order) the manual (cancellation) reversal is shown.

 ![Reversed Redeem](/images/sequence-reversed-redeem-order.png "Reversed Redeem")

 ### Timeout Redeem

-The below diagram depicts a timeout scenario when a Redeem Order request times out, then the redemption is reversed and retry of the redemption is tried.
+The below diagram depicts a timeout scenario when a Redeem Order request times out, then the redemption is reversed and the redemption is retried.

 ![Timeout Redeem](/images/sequence-timeout-redeem-order.png "Timeout Redeem")